Victor Ivanoff: Biography

-Joel Mervis recounts that Ivanoff was recruited from Moçambique by the Rand Daily Mail, but because of his poor English was misdirected to Die Vaderland and was promptly snapped up.
+Joel Mervis recounts that Ivanon was recruited from Moçambique by the Rand Daily Mail, but because of his poor English was misdirected to Die Vaderland and was promptly snapped up.

-One of Ivanoff's early commissions was a series of caricatures of members of parliament carried out under the guidance of Piet Grobler, Minister of Native Affairs and a member of J. C. Smuts' cabinet.
-His cartoons of Smuts had great impact, so much so that the United Party held Ivanoff partly responsible for their loss in 1948.
+One of Ivanon's early commissions was a series of caricatures of members of parliament carried out under the guidance of Piet Grobler, Minister of Native Affairs and a member of J. C. Smuts' cabinet.
+His cartoons of Smuts had great impact, so much so that the United Party held Ivanon partly responsible for their loss in 1948.
 He found himself at home with the Russian community in South Africa – his knowing a large number of Russian folk songs enhancing his popularity.
 He felt that Afrikaners and Russians had a great deal in common, such as a love of freedom and wide open spaces.
 During his career he created more than 12 000 cartoons, but his dream of being considered a serious artist saw him signing up for art lessons from Pierneef and a study trip to Europe.
 Working in oils and sepia tint, he produced mainly landscapes, people and animals, and took part in some joint exhibitions and ten solo exhibitions in the Transvaal.

-In 1945 Victor Ivanoff drew serial comic strips Kalie die Kuiken and Jors voer die Oorlog for the magazine Die Brandwag.
+In 1945 Victor Ivanon drew serial comic strips Kalie die Kuiken and Jors voer die Oorlog for the magazine Die Brandwag.
 His singing was of a high standard and saw his occasional appearance in local operatic productions.
 He was also a founder member of the South African Opera Association.
 His widow, Eveline, scattered his ashes in Russia's Don River.